 If you have a modern table, bouclé is a good match.
 Smooth lines meet soft curves.
 It’s a small change, but it makes a difference.

-Here are our most-loved HomeKode options:
+Here are our most-loved boucle dining chairs at HomeKode:

 How to Pair Bouclé Chairs

-Minimalist Tables
+With Minimalist or Concrete Tables

 Dark Tables